Rabii365/Django-To-Do-List/README.md

 ### task_list.html
 The `task_list.html` template is used to display the list of tasks.
 It includes a search bar, task items, and links to perform actions like updating or deleting tasks.

-This README provides an overview of the To-Do List web application and its key components.
-To run the application and explore its features, follow the installation instructions provided above.